Sophia of Jesus Christ: Background

 The debate about dating is critical, since some argue that it reflects the "true, recorded, sayings" of Jesus, which is possible if they were to be dated as far back as the 1st century.
 Others argue that they are, in fact, considerably later, and constitute an unreliable secondary source (at best post factum hearsay).
+Roel van den Broek argues that because the text presupposes a familiarity with gnostic myth, it is unlikely to predate the mid-second century.

 Most scholars argue that the text is of Gnostic origin, based on the similarities between the mystical teachings found in the text itself and standard Gnostic themes.
 Highly mystical, the content of this text concerns creation of gods, angels, and the universe with an emphasis on infinite and metaphysical truth.

 The text is composed of 13 questions from the disciples, followed by brief discourses by Jesus in response.